tikv/tikv/README.md

 TiKV (The pronunciation is: /'taɪkeɪvi:/ tai-K-V, etymology: titanium) is a distributed Key-Value database powered by Rust and Raft.
 TiKV is based on the design of Google Spanner and HBase, but is much simpler without dependency on any distributed file system.

 With the implementation of the Raft consensus algorithm in Rust and consensus state stored in RocksDB, TiKV guarantees data consistency.
-Placement Driver (PD), which is introduced to implement sharding, enables automatic data migration.
+[Placement Driver (PD)](https://github.com/pingcap/pd/), which is introduced to implement sharding, enables automatic data migration.
 The transaction model is similar to Google's Percolator with some performance improvements.
 TiKV also provides snapshot isolation (SI), snapshot isolation with lock (SQL: `SELECT ...
 FOR UPDATE`), and externally consistent reads and writes in distributed transactions.

-## Key features

 TiKV has the following key features:

 - **Geo-Replication**

-    TiKV uses [Raft](http://raft.github.io/) and the [Placement Driver](https://github.com/pingcap/pd/) to support Geo-Replication.
+    TiKV uses [Raft](http://raft.github.io/) and the Placement Driver to support Geo-Replication.

 - **Horizontal scalability**